pulkitbarad/pyspark-postgresql/README.md

 ```postgres-psql
 SELECT * FROM PUBLIC.AGGREGATED_VEHICLE LIMIT 20;
 ```
-If the query returns sample records then it means the setup was correct and the pipeline ran without syntactic errors.
+If the query returns non-empty records then it means the setup was correct and the pipeline ran without syntactic errors.

 # Design
 This application has been created for the demonstration purpose only.
-To get started faster, I intentionally have used docker container images for PySpark and PostgreSQL that are already available.
-As a result, we are dependent on the functionality available out of the box.
+To get started faster, we will use widely used docker container images for PySpark and PostgreSQL.
+As a result, we are restricted to the functionality available out of the box, which will be enough for our case.

 ## Assumptions and Choices
 * Cloud Platform - AWS.

 Since the source data is provided in AWS S3, we are assuming that is where most of the data is stored.
 If it turns out that we need to use another cloud platform, the choice of services and components need to reevaluated.
-For example, Amazon Redishift and Google Bigquery are both managed data warehousing services but they work differently and have different pricing models.
+For example, Amazon Redishift and Google Bigquery are both managed data warehousing services but they have different architecture and have different pricing models.
 But the functional principles of the design should always be technology agnostic.
-For example, if analytical consumers of the data need high parallelism it does not matter if we use Redshift or Bigquery but the application needs to scale horizontally.
+For example, if the consumers of the platform deals with high volume then the application needs to scale horizontally.

 * Source System: Nature of load (Incremental or Full) and History.

-We are assuming that new data that will be delivered will be incremental.
-In case the complete history is provided each time then design need to be updated to pick vehicle id with the latest load date (AUDIT_CREATED_AT column).
+We are assuming that data will be delivered incrementally in batch mode.
+In case the complete history is provided each time then additional step needs to be added to pick up latest updated records with vehicle_id based on the latest load date (AUDIT_CREATED_AT).

 * Data Quality and Data Governance.

-There are some records with year as price class or vehicle id being null etc. But we are assuming that consumers will set the expectations for the data quality according to the given business case.
+There are some records with year as price class or vehicle id being null etc. But we are assuming that consumers will set the expectations for the data quality according to the their business case and we should not remove bad records.
-However, we do add audit columns like when the data was loaded and standard data quality checks e.g. engine_capacity or age columns cannot be negative and we will flag the records that do not pass such tests.
+However, we do add audit columns e.g. when the data was loaded, standard data quality checks like engine_capacity or age columns cannot be negative.
+We will flag the records that do not pass such tests.

 * Data Model.

-We are going to keep  both types of the consumers in mind, the data scientists who would prefer scale over low latency and operational systems who would prefer low latency and consistency over volume of data.
+We are going to keep both types of the consumers in mind, the users(perhaps data scientists) who would prefer scale over low latency and the ones (perhaps operational systems) who would prefer low latency and strict consistency over volume of data.
 We will review this topic in detail in a later section.

 Now, that we are aware of assumptions that we are making and conscious choices we have made, let's take a look at the following diagram to understand the design better.

 ![](./HighLevelDesign.png)

-Since our source data is in  S3, to keep the data movement at minimum we will store transformed data in S3 as well.
+Since our source data is in S3, to keep the data movement at minimum we should store transformed data in S3 as well.
 Currently, we are using apache spark in a docker container running on locally. however, the pyspark code we have can be run on AWS EMR cluster with little bit of modification.
-Local file system can be replaced by S3 and standalone spark installation with AWS EMR.
+Local file system can be replaced by S3(as HDFS) and standalone spark installation with AWS EMR.

 Spark configuration requires AWS credentials in order to natively access S3 even if the files are publicly available.
 Therefore, we will first download those file within docker container and then load into Spark.

-After, we have loaded the source data into Spark, we can create first layer of the design i.e. Staging.
-In this layer, we will add additional metadata columns AUDIT_CREATED_AT and AUDIT_CREATED_BY to help identify when each record was loaded into the table as we append new data into this table,
+After, we have loaded the source data into Spark, we load data into teh Staging table.
+In this table, we will add additional metadata columns AUDIT_CREATED_AT and AUDIT_CREATED_BY to help identify when each record was loaded as we append new data.

 ```python
     save_query_results(